 The Morgan County Decatur Farmer’s Market is one of the oldest farmer's markets in the state and it takes place 6 days a week from May to October.
 In addition, there are many events that happen throughout summer like a strawberry festival or tomato sandwich day and in fall they have a jack-o-lantern contest, too!

 The Farmer's Market is located at 211 First Avenue SE in downtown Decatur.

 9. Get Back To Nature at Wheeler National Wildlife Refuge

 North Alabama is a natural haven for all kinds of birds.
+In 1938, the refuge was established as a wintering area for ducks, geese and other migratory birds.
 It's only natural that people from all over flock to Wheeler National Wildlife Refuge, home to the annual North Alabama Birding Festival.

-Wheeler National Wildlife Refuge is a refuge for wildlife and recreation.
-Hiking, hunting, bird watching - it's all possible here!
+Wheeler Wildlife Refuge is a refuge for wildlife and recreation.
+Hiking and bird watching are two fun recreational activities to enjoy here.
 Thousands of people come to the Wheeler each year to enjoy the solitude, commune with nature, and share their love of animals.

 10. Hook a Big One

 Wheeler Lake and the Tennessee River come together to form a kaleidoscope of natural beauty, with the added bonus that it's easily accessible by residents.
-Wheeler Lake is a favorite destination for visitors and locals alike.
+Wheeler Lake, the second-largest lake in Alabama, is a favorite destination for visitors and locals alike.

-Ingall's Harbor is the site of many bass fishing tournaments and has a large boat ramp, making it a great spot to set launch to catch some of the largemouth bass that are in Wheeler Lake.
+Ingall's Harbor is located on the banks of the Tennessee River and is the site of many bass fishing tournaments.
+It has a large boat ramp, making it a great spot to set launch to catch some of the largemouth bass that are in Wheeler Lake.
 Other fish you might catch include smallmouth bass, catfish, crappie, spotted bass, and bluegill.